dirklo/taskaholik-front-end/README.md

 -use 'https://taskaholik-back-end.herokuapp.com' to run the deployed back-end or

--use 'http://localhost:3001' to run the back end server locally.
+-use 'http://localhost:3001' to run the back-end server locally.

 ## Usage Instructions